 What is actually happening

 If you are running offline conversion uploads, Customer Match syncs, or Store Sales feeds through the Ads API today, you have until June 15, 2026 to move.
-After that, your existing code stops working.
+After that, those calls return errors.
+Not deprecation warnings.
+Errors.

 What stayed the same

-The data requirements are unchanged.
-You still need a GCLID or click timestamp.
+The data itself did not change.
+You still need a GCLID or a click timestamp.
 You still need conversion action IDs.
-You still need SHA-256 hashed emails and phones for Customer Match.
-You still batch rows, handle partial failures, and retry on 500s.
+You still need hashed emails and phones for Customer Match.
+You still batch your rows, you still handle partial failures, you still retry on 500s.
 The business logic is identical.
 Only the delivery mechanism changed.

 What changed

 The endpoint.
-Old: googleads.googleapis.com/v16/customers/{id}:uploadClickConversions.
-New: datamanager.googleapis.com/v1/events:ingest.
-Different hostname, version, resource naming, verb structure — all of it.
+Old path: googleads.googleapis.com/v16/customers/{id}:uploadClickConversions.
+New path: datamanager.googleapis.com/v1/events:ingest.
+The hostname, the version, the resource naming, the verb structure — all of it is different.

 The OAuth scope.
-You need https://www.googleapis.com/auth/datamanager in addition to existing Google Ads scopes.
-If your token only has adwords scope, Data Manager returns a 403 that looks like authentication failure but is actually a scope error.
-I lost two hours to this.
-The fix is five minutes.
-The docs do not make the scope requirement obvious.
+You need https://www.googleapis.com/auth/datamanager in addition to your existing Google Ads scopes.
+If your token only has adwords scope, Data Manager calls will fail with a 403 that looks like an authentication error but is actually a scope error.

 The payload shape.
-The old path used a protobuf-style JSON body with conversionActions, gclid, conversionDateTime, and conversionValue.
-The new path uses a flat array of events under events[], each with event_name, event_time, user_identifiers[], and attribution_token or attribution_token_timestamp.
-Click-based conversions send the GCLID as an attribution token.
-Impression-based sends the gclid_date_time_pair.
-The field names are different enough that find-and-replace will not work.
+The old path took a protobuf-style JSON body with conversionActions, gclid, conversionDateTime, and conversionValue.
+The new path takes a flat array of events under events[], each with event_name, event_time, user_identifiers[], and attribution_token or attribution_token_timestamp.
+If you are sending click-based conversions, you send the GCLID as an attribution token.
+If you are sending impression-based, you send the gclid_date_time_pair.
+The field names are different enough that a find-and-replace will not work.

 The identifier format.
 For Customer Match, the old path accepted { hashedEmail: "..." }.
-The new path uses { emailAddress: "..." } — still SHA-256 hex, but the key name changed.
+The new path uses { emailAddress: "..." } where the value is still SHA-256 hex, but the key name changed.
 Same for phone: { phoneNumber: "..." } instead of { hashedPhoneNumber: "..." }.
-Send the old keys and the request validates, but the identifiers are silently ignored.
-Your audience stops growing.
-You get HTTP 200 and zero members added.
-I watched a 5,000-member upload do exactly this.
-The response metadata tells you why, but only if you know to look.
+If you send the old keys, the request validates but the identifiers are silently ignored.
+Your audience never grows.
+You will not know why until you read the response metadata carefully.

 The destination ID.
-Old path: resource name customers/{id}/userLists/{id}.
-New path: numeric productDestinationId.
+In the old path, you referenced a Customer Match user list by its resource name: customers/{id}/userLists/{id}.
+In Data Manager, you use a numeric productDestinationId.
 Not a resource name.
 A plain integer.
-Pass a resource name and the API accepts it and does nothing.
+If you pass a resource name, the API accepts it and then does nothing with it.
 No error.
 Just silence.

 The migration in practice

 Step two: add the scope.
-Regenerate your OAuth token with the datamanager scope.
-Service accounts need the scope in the token minting code.
-Refresh token flows need a re-run of the consent flow with the new scope included.
-Users will see a new permission screen.
+Regenerate your OAuth token with the datamanager scope included.
+If you are using a service account, add the scope to the code that mints tokens.
+If you are using a refresh token flow, re-run the consent flow with the new scope in the list.
+The user will see a new permission screen.
+They have to accept it.

 Step three: rewrite the payload builder.
-This is the bulk of the work.
-Old shape:
+This was the bulk of the work.
+Our old builder produced this shape:

 {